ECB meeting minutes suggest little appetite for curbing stimulus

 “The Governing Council was seen as well advised to remain patient and maintain a ‘steady hand’ to provide stability and predictability in an environment still characterised by a high level of uncertainty,” the ECB said.

 Rising prices have been a point of contention recently.
-Last month, inflation hit the ECB’s target - close to but below 2 percent - fuelling calls from conservative policymakers in places like Germany for the bank to curtail stimulus.
+Last month, inflation hit the ECB’s target – close to but below 2 per cent – fuelling calls from conservative policymakers in places like Germany for the bank to curtail stimulus.

 Two of six board members have also raised the prospect of policy tightening recently, either through tweaking the ECB’s guidance or by opening the discussion about the eventual end of asset buys.